awslabs/crossplane-on-eks/bootstrap/terraform/README.md

 - Creates Internet gateway for Public Subnets and NAT Gateway for Private Subnets
 - Creates EKS Cluster Control plane with one managed node group
 - Crossplane Add-on to EKS Cluster
+- Upbound AWS Provider for Crossplane
 - AWS Provider for Crossplane
 - Kubernetes Provider for Crossplane
+- Helm Provider for Crossplane

 ## Crossplane Deployment Design